The following units are delivered in a clustered arrangement:

 To study in this course, you must provide the following materials and equipment:

-- Laptop with internet access, and licenced copies of Microsoft Excel and Ventsim and Outlook account set up for emails
+- Laptop with internet access, and licenced copies of Microsoft Excel and Ventsim (provided by trainer) and Outlook account set up for emails

 - Access to an underground metalliferous mine (including access to the SHMS)

-- Agreement from a Ventilation Officer to verify your assessment activities
+- Agreement from a Supervisor to verify your assessment activities

 - Access to mentors (worksite personnel) at your mine (or in your mining company).